OleksandrShchur/YouTubeShortsUploader/README.md

 ## Usage

 1. Start a chat with your bot and send `/start` (also resets unfinished jobs and chat flow; refused only while a job is processing).
-2. Use `/twitter` with an X/Twitter URL, `/pixabay` for a stock Short, or `/pixabay_url` with a Pixabay video page URL.
+2. Use `/twitter` with an X/Twitter URL, `/pixabay` for a stock Short, `/pixabay_url` with a Pixabay video page URL, or `/generate_shorts` for AI Midnight Souls scenes.
 3. Review video (Pixabay) and/or metadata JSON, then choose an action.

 Modify metadata JSON shape: